Cover Image for How to Invest and Retire Early Using the Rule #1 Strategy

 2) Rule #1 Investors Do Not Speculate

 We are investors.
 We do not speculate.
 We only invest in a company that we fully understand.
-We spend hours making sure that we have read everything on the company.
-Remember that when you buy stocks, think of it as you buying the entire company.
+We spend hours making sure that we have read everything about the company.
+Remember that when you buy stocks, think of it as buying the entire company.
 Would you own a company that you hated or did illegal things?
-No, you wouldn’t, so why would you want to support one by buying stocks in it?
+No, you wouldn't, so why would you want to support one by buying stocks in it?

 3) Focus on Value

 Try not to focus on the ups and downs of the stock market.
 We are investing for the long term.
-We don’t need to worry about the market over the short term.
-When you buy a truly great company you know that over time it is going to perform.
+We don't need to worry about the market over the short term.
+When you buy a truly great company, you know that over time it is going to perform.
 It will also help you sleep better at night.

 4) Buy to Hold